 Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

-Most service businesses know they "need a website," so they finally invest in one—then nothing big changes.
+Most service businesses know they "need a website," so they finally invest in one—and then nothing really changes.
 The phone isn't ringing more.
 The inbox isn't filling up.
-It feels like all that effort went into something that just sits there.
+It feels like all that effort went into something that just sits there collecting dust.

-The problem usually isn't that you have a website.
-The problem is that the website is the foundation, and it's missing the pillars that actually drive visibility and trust for local customers.
+Here's the thing, though: the problem usually isn't that you have a bad website.
+The problem is that the website is the foundation, and it's missing the pillars that actually drive visibility and trust with local customers.

 Here's the Framework